TahaMulla1/MIPS-CPU-Final-year-Project-/README.md

 # MIPS-CPU-Final-year-Project-
-Design and Verification of a MIPS CPU going from single-cycle all the way to Multicore/multithreading MIPS CPU
+Design and Verification of a MIPS CPU going from single-cycle all the way to Pipelined with cache MIPS CPU